OICR/softeng-blog/_posts/george_mihaiescu/2018-03-13-Quick-Kubernetes-installation.md

     <img src="{{site.urlimg}}george_mihaiescu/Kubernetes/log.png" />
 </figure>

-Scroll to the end of the file and refresh the page every minute or so until you see a line showing that the cloud-init script execution finished, e.g.
+Scroll to the end of the file and refresh the page every minute until you see a line showing that the cloud-init script execution finished, e.g.

 **[  241.915134] cloud-init[1286]: Cloud-init v.
 17.1 finished at Thu, 01 Mar 2018 20:47:01 +0000.
 Datasource DataSourceOpenStack [net,ver=2].
 Up 241.90 seconds**